What is Treacher Collins Syndrome?

 - Audiology

-A typical course of care involves an age-based approach such as:
+A typical course of care involves an age-based approach:

 - Infants: The main focus is to ensure the baby has a stable airway.
 If the size of the lower jaw needs to be increased (mandibular distraction), that is often done at this time.
 Feeding is also a main concern early on.
 A tracheostomy might be performed during infancy.
 Hearing can be addressed at this time with bone-anchored hearing aids if necessary.

-- Childhood: As your child grows and starts the school-age years, we often address physical appearance.
+- Childhood: As the child grows and starts the school-age years, physical appearance is often addressed.
 Children ages 6-8 might have another distraction surgery if sleep apnea is still a problem.
 Other surgeries at this time can include repairing the eyelids and reconstructing the ear.

 - Adolescence: Teens sometimes undergo additional surgeries to address further physical characteristics.
 Procedures depend on each child and how their facial bones and tissues have grown throughout childhood.
 They might have upper or lower jaw surgery, and/or bone grafting and rhinoplasty if needed.
 Orthodontics is often addressed at this time as well.